AmashOnBlitz/Basic-Command-Line-Calculator-C-/README.md

   • open the folder with a editor like VS code or VS etc.

   • Getting source code require some knowledge of C++

+# MacOS (Macbook ) INSTALLATION

+• Download  krezmeincalculatorsourcecode.For.MacBook.zip

+• Extract it

+• There you will get UNIX executable (MacOS app file)

+• And there will also be Source code (Krezmein) which you can use in Mac OS